Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Introduction

 We consider an impurity interacting with a dilute Bose gas ($\rho_\mathrm{B}a_\BB^3\ll1$; $\rho_\mathrm{B}$ is the boson density, $a_\BB$ the boson-boson scattering length) at zero temperature.
 Both the boson-boson and boson-impurity interactions are assumed to be repulsive.
 In this situation, the relevant low-energy excitations are the Bogoliubov phonons.
 In order for the Fröhlich Hamiltonian to provide a good approximation, the impurity-boson interaction should not be so strong as to deplete the Bose-Einstein condensate.
 On the other hand, it should also be strong enough that the impurity-phonon interaction cannot simply be neglected.
 This corresponds to the regime in which the dimensionless polaronic coupling, which we express in terms of the scattering lengths and the healing length $\xi = 1/\sqrt{8\pi \rho_{\BB} a_\BB}$ of the Bose gas as

-is of order one (definitions in~\cite{tempere2009, grusdt2016c} differ by a factor of $8\pi$).
-That is, the impurity-boson interaction has considerably longer range than the boson-boson interaction.
+is of order one~\footnote{Note that defintions of this parameter in~\cite{tempere2009, grusdt2016c} differ by a factor of $8\pi$)} .
+That is, the impurity-boson scattering length is considerably larger than that of the boson-boson interaction.
 In experiments probing the strong-coupling regime of the Bose polaron~\cite{Joergensen2016, Hu2016, yan2020bose}, this corresponds to moderate interactions.